 - Do not exercise to the point of exhaustion

-You may want to include these basic guidelines in your planning exercise during pregnancy:
+You may want to include these basic guidelines in planning exercise during pregnancy:

-- Choose shoes that are designed for the type of exercise you do and that fit properly.
+- Choose well-fitting shoes that are designed for the type of exercise you are doing.

 - Exercise on a flat, level surface to prevent injury.